ImageMagick/Usage-Markdown/color_mods/index.md

 It then works out how the graylevel value of each 'bin' needs to be changed so that the counts in the bins best follow the desired distribution.
 Some bins may be shifted darker, while others may be shifted lighter.

-This is actually quite an involved process, so lets go though it step by step.
+This is actually quite an involved process, so let's go though it step by step.

 First, we need to get the actual histogram data from ImageMagick, rather than a graphic image of the histogram.
 Note that the data is from all the color values, combined into a grayscale.